 Robert G. Schaffrath

 Hi!
-My name is Robert Schaffrath and I currently work for Meta5, Inc. since 1998 doing development work in C#, Visual Basic .NET, Node.js, Javascript, Typescript, Visual Basic 6.0 and Visual C++ 6.0.
-In addition I installed the category 5e LAN wiring and hubs, Windows 2003-2016 servers, Linux servers as well as client PC configuration and installation, Microsoft Exchange 5.5 and 2003 installation and Avaya phone system installation and configuration.
-I currently program in C#, Visual Basic .NET, C, Node.js, Javascript, Typescript, SQL and Perl and have been working on touch support in Windows 10.
+My name is Robert Schaffrath and I currently work for Meta5, Inc. since 1998 doing development work in C#, Visual Basic .NET, Node.js, JavaScript, Typescript, Visual Basic 6.0 and Visual C++ 6.0.
+In addition, I installed the category 5e LAN wiring and hubs, Windows 2003-2016 servers, Linux servers as well as client PC configuration and installation, Microsoft Exchange 5.5 and 2003 installation and Avaya phone system installation and configuration.
+I currently program in C#, Visual Basic .NET, C, Node.js, JavaScript, Typescript, SQL and Perl and have been working on touch support in Windows 10.
 I also know the FORTRAN and Pascal programming languages and other scripting languages such as DCL and the BASH, Korn and Bourne Unix/Linux Shell’s.
 Previously I was involved in developing reporting applications to interface with Google AdWords and Microsoft adCenter.

-About twenty years ago, I also worked as a self-employed consultant with Netsurf Technologies and RealHome.com (both now defunct) on various internet related projects including Perl script development, Oracle database maintenance, Solaris 2.6-2.8 administration and Web programming.
+About twenty-five years ago, I also worked as a self-employed consultant with Netsurf Technologies and RealHome.com (both now defunct) on various internet related projects including Perl script development, Oracle database maintenance, Solaris 2.6-2.8 administration and Web programming.

 Prior to this, I was a Senior Staff Consultant with the Kraft Foods Information Technology department based in White Plains, New York until January 1997.
 I was with the company for almost nine years (most of it in Maxwell House) and I was involved with many areas of information technology including Unix, OpenVMS, DOS/Windows, Windows-NT, TCP/IP networking and its related applications including Intranet Projects, Wireless Messaging, Systems Management, Oracle DBA, systems programming and computer hardware construction and repair.